 Did you walk in a puddle by mistake and wind up with shoes that seem like they belong underwater?
 Don’t be alarmed.
 Allow the shoes to dry completely first.

 After a few hours, evaluate the situation.
-If it’s still wet, blot it dry with paper towels, rotating the towels continually to soak up as much liquid as possible until it’s dry.
+If it’s still It, blot it dry with paper towels, rotating the towels continually to soak up as much liquid as possible until it’s dry.

-When the shoes are totally dry, restore the texture using a suede brush or toothbrush.
+When the shoes are totally dry, restore the texture needing a suede brush or toothbrush.

 Remove Ink Stains From Suede